HorizonSpeedrun/HorizonApolloBackups/1-HZDR/README.md

 ## Installation instructions
 Rename the file to one of the numbers and place it in the save game location.

 Modifying the save for identification is a bit more involved.
 Open the file in a HEX-Editor and overwrite the description pretty early in the file.
 Pay attention to not change the total size of the save.
 Pad with 0-bytes if needed.
-For easy recognicion the file has been wrapped in `===`.
+For easy recognition the file has been wrapped in `===`.